 The 2018 Farm Bill became law one year after we wrote this guide.
 It seemed that HempCoin had the most significant long-term potential of all crypto coins.
 By January 2018, HempCoin’s market cap was $122.8 million, and each THC coin was worth $0.53.
 In January 2017, its market cap was $81,290, and one coin was worth $0.000386.

 Some experts projected it to reach $2.73 by the end of 2018 and $11.44 by the end of 2022.
 You can guess what happened next!
 Within three months, the price of HempCoin dropped to just $0.04.
-It briefly recovered to $0.10 but is now effectively worthless at $0.003.
+It briefly recovered to $0.10 but is now effectively worthless at less than $0.003.
 There are 253 million THC coins in circulation, though we doubt many people will buy any.

 5 – CannaCoin (CCN)

 CannaCoin was launched on March 28, 2014.
 Similar to Bitcoin, it used peer-to-peer technology and ran on a decentralized blockchain platform.
 By January 2018, there was a circulating supply of 4.7 million coins.
 The writing was on the wall early when the company failed to announce any innovative ideas.